ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

     # If you execute Invoke-PSRule from inside the test folder, no files will be analysed.
 So, we go up one level.
     Push-Location "$PSScriptRoot/.."
     try {
-        # Analyse policies in src folder using PSRule
+        # Note that I tried using https://microsoft.github.io/PSRule/v2/commands/PSRule/en-US/Get-PSRuleTarget/ to get the targets,
+        # but it didn't return the custom objects we created in the convention.
+So, I'm using the PSRule analysis result instead.
         $result = Invoke-PSRule -InputPath "./src/" -Option "./.ps-rule/ps-rule.yaml" }
     finally {